-- reviewed, tested, and approved by a Professional Electrical Engineer, registered in the State of Minnesota. - 7.3.1.4 For non-inverter based DER, a copy of the proposed protective relay settings shall be supplied to Otter Tail for review to ensure proper coordination between the DER and the Area EPS. - 7.3.1.5 For all DER systems which utilize inverters for the protective functionality, the inverter settings shall be provided to Otter Tail for review and approval prior to final interconnection testing.
-The inverter settings shall be provided via the EPRI Common File Format for DER Settings Exchange and Storage labove.
-Please refer to Section 16 for an example of Otter Tail's Specified Settings (URP-SS) and an example of the Applied Settings file (URP-AS) that will be returned to the Utility for review.
+- 7.3.1.3 For all other DER requesting interconnection in parallel with Otter Tail Power's Area EPS, the protective functions and relay settings shall be reviewed, tested, and approved by a Professional Electrical Engineer, registered in the State of Minnesota. - 7.3.1.4 For non-inverter based DER, a copy of the proposed protective relay settings shall be supplied to Otter Tail Power for review to ensure proper coordination between the DER and the Area EPS. - 7.3.1.5 For all DER systems which utilize inverters for the protective functionality, the inverter settings shall be provided to Otter Tail Power for review and approval prior to final interconnection testing.
+The inverter settings shall be provided via the EPRI Common File Format for DER Settings Exchange and Storage1 above.
+Please refer to Section 16 for an example of Otter Tail Power's Specified Settings (URP-SS) file and an example of the Applied Settings file (URP-AS) that would be returned to the Utility for review.
+This URP provides Otter Tail Power assurance that the distributed generators inverter(s) are properly configured to conform with Otter Tail Power's requirements.